pkic/pkimm/categories/automation/_index.md

 It may happen that some certificates are required to be handled manually and therefore the exception should be approved and documented.

 Handling of exceptional situation should be covered in the documentation, stating what should be done in case of an exception or incident:
-- communication of the exception
+- Communication of the exception
-- approval of the exception
+- Approval of the exception
-- incident handling and reporting
+- Incident handling and reporting
-- any other relevant information
+- Any other relevant information

 The handling of exceptions should be tested and verified on regular basis to ensure that the process is working as expected.